TartanLlama/tartanllama.github.io/_drafts/if-constexpr.md

 The condition for an `if constexpr` is *always* executed at compile-time.
 As such, you can only put constant expressions in the condition.

 Note also that although any not-taken branches are discarded, they still need to be valid for some instantiation, otherwise the code is ill-formed.
-For example, you can't write nonsese in a never-taken branch:
+For example, you can't write nonsense in a never-taken branch:

 {% highlight cpp %}
 void do_something() {